-There are several ways you can make a report to the Dob-in Service, including telephone, face-to-face, fax, online report and post.
+There are several ways you can make a report to the Dob-in Service, including online report, telephone, fax, post and in person.

 How to make a report to the Immigration Dob-in Service

 ||Refer to section titled What information should you provide to us? then complete an online report.|

 ||Telephone: 1800 009 623 – toll free|